datlq1904-netizen/ezclaw/README.md

 - 🧠 **Dynamic AI Brains**: Connects seamlessly with over 300+ LLMs via direct APIs or OpenRouter.
   - *Vision-capable models* (GPT-4o, Gemini 3.1 Pro, Claude 3.5 Sonnet) utilize screenshots for precise navigation.
   - *Text-only models* (DeepSeek, Llama 4, Grok) navigate blindly using estimated coordinates and system shortcuts!
+- 🧩 **Community Custom Skills**: Extend EZClaw's capabilities infinitely!
+Drop OpenClaw-compatible JSON/JS plugins into the `custom_skills` folder and the AI will dynamically learn new tools at runtime.
 - ⚡ **Autonomous Heartbeat Loop**: Schedule tasks for the future.
 EZClaw wakes up, completes the task on your PC, and goes back to sleep.
 - 🛡️ **Built-in Kill Switch**: Press `Ctrl+Shift+K` at any time to instantly stop all AI actions and regain manual control.
 - 💬 **Clean UX**: A sleek, dark-themed dashboard that filters out noisy tool logs, showing you only the clean conversation history.